-3 UNEP/EA.3/INF/8.

-- (b) AML General trust fund for the African Ministerial Conference on the Environment, which is extended up to 31 December 2021; - (c) CLL Trust fund to support the activities of the Climate Technology Centre and Network, which is extended up to 31 December 2021; - (d) CML Trust fund to support implementation of a special programme on chemicals and waste, which is extended up to 31 December 2021; - (e) IAL Technical cooperation trust fund for the Ireland Aid Multilateral Environment Fund for Africa (financed by the Government of Ireland), which is extended up to 31 December 2021; - (f) IEL Technical cooperation trust fund for priority projects to improve the environment in the Democratic People's Republic of Korea (financed by the Government of the Republic of Korea), which is extended up to 31 December 2021; - (g) MCL General trust fund in support of activities on mercury and other metals, which is extended up to 31 December 2021; - (h) MDL Technical cooperation trust fund for UNEP implementation of the Millennium Development Goals Achievement Fund, which is extended up to 31 December 2021; - (i) REL Technical cooperation trust fund for the promotion of renewable energy in the Mediterranean region (financed by the Government of Italy), which is extended up to 31 December 2021; - (j) SML General trust fund for the Strategic Approach to International Chemicals Management Quick Start Programme, which is extended up to 31 December 2021; - (k) WPL General trust fund to provide support the Global Environment Monitoring System/Water Programme Office and to promote its activities, which is extended up to 31 December 2021:
+UNEP/EA.4/INF/5.

+(b) GPS - Trust fund in support of the Secretariat functions and the organization of meetings and consultations for the Global Pact for the Environment;

+(c) GPP - Trust fund for assisting the delegates from the developing countries, the least developed countries, landlocked developing countries and small island developing States in attending the sessions of the ad hoc open-ended working group for the Global Pact for the Environment;

+4. Approves the extension of the following trust funds subject to the Executive Director's receiving requests to do so from the appropriate authorities:

+(a) AFB - Technical cooperation trust fund for United Nations Environment Programme activities as a multilateral implementing entity of the Adaptation Fund Board, which is extended up to 31 December 2021;

+(b) AML - General trust fund for the African Ministerial Conference on the Environment, which is extended up to 31 December 2021;

+(c) CLL - Trust fund to support the activities of the Climate Technology Centre and Network, which is extended up to 31 December 2021;

+(d) CML - Trust fund to support implementation of a special programme on chemicals and waste, which is extended up to 31 December 2021;

+(e) IAL - Technical cooperation trust fund for the Ireland Aid Multilateral Environment Fund for Africa (financed by the Government of Ireland), which is extended up to 31 December 2021;

+(f) IEL - Technical cooperation trust fund for priority projects to improve the environment in the Democratic People's Republic of Korea (financed by the Government of the Republic of Korea), which is extended up to 31 December 2021;

+(g) MCL - General trust fund in support of activities on mercury and other metals, which is extended up to 31 December 2021;

+(h) MDL - Technical cooperation trust fund for UNEP implementation of the Millennium Development Goals Achievement Fund, which is extended up to 31 December 2021;

+(i) REL - Technical cooperation trust fund for the promotion of renewable energy in the Mediterranean region (financed by the Government of Italy), which is extended up to 31 December 2021;

+(j) SML - General trust fund for the Strategic Approach to International Chemicals Management Quick Start Programme, which is extended up to 31 December 2021;

+(k) WPL - General trust fund to provide support the Global Environment Monitoring System/Water Programme Office and to promote its activities, which is extended up to 31 December 2021;